 Pictures can also fall under the category of “sexual performance by a child,” which includes “lewd exhibition” when the person depicted is a minor.
 The rules (including the age of consent) around these crimes are different from sexual assault and indecency with a child, and it can often be contradictory.

-For a free legal consultation with a age of consent and statutory rape laws lawyer serving Houston, call 713-225-1900
+For a legal consultation with a age of consent and statutory rape laws lawyer serving Houston, call 713-225-1900

 What Is the Age of Consent in Texas?

 The age of consent in Texas is currently 17 years old.
 Anyone 16 and under cannot legally consent to sexual activity of any kind, no matter whether they say “yes” or even initiate the contact.

 When a person reaches the legal age of consent, they can then give consent to participate in sexual activity with anyone they choose who is also able to consent legally.

 What if You Didn’t Know the Victim’s Age?